tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - is it better to be self-reliant or to develop a network of friends to call upon for help?
   - do you think you're a contented man?
   - what should I do when I'm angry with my children?
   - what did you like the most, and least, about your parents?